Elekester/Starlit-Village/Guides/Catching Up.md

 ## Chapter 1: Aelio Main Story

-Despite having finished the Prologue, the tutorial isn't over when you get to Central City.
-Continue progressing the story to unlock more features.
+If you've just beaten the Prologue and our joining us in Aelio, let me be the first to welcome you to NGS.
+Don't fret if you haven't unlocked everything yet, as you progress through this first chapter of the story you'll gain access to more features.

 ### Aelio Tasks Summary